JazeBlack/mental-health-datathon/README.md

 ---

 ## Features
-- **Phase 1:** We will use an Abstract question like "How have you been feeling lately?", then use NLP techniques to pre Binary classification using Logistic Regression to identify whether the user has a mental health issue.
+- **Phase 1:** We will use an Abstract question like "How have you been feeling lately?", then use NLP techniques to convert the data and use Logistic Regression to identify whether the user has a mental health issue and store it in a variable, then we will ask MCQ's questions and based on the responses from the user we will classify it as Binary.
+Then we will use "Exponentially Weighted Moving Average(EWMA)" to assign weights and produce the final output for Phase-1.
-- **Phase 2:** Multi-class classification using NLP and XGBoost to detect the specific mental disorder.
+- **Phase 2:** Multi-class classification using NLP and XGBoost to detect the specific mental disorder by asking 5 abstract questions,out of which atleast 3 questions must be answered.
+We will take this responses and process this text data using NLP techniques and apply multiclass classification to get the probabilities of each class getting classified.
+Then we are applying "Soft Voting" to combine all the probabilities to produe the final output for Phase-2.
 - **Soft Voting and Exponentially Weighted Moving Average (EWMA):** Used to combine predictions and improve classification accuracy.
 - **User-friendly Interaction:** The system prompts the user with relevant questions, and responses are processed efficiently.
+---
+## Datasets Feature Engineering
-- **Accuracy:**
+-
+---
+## Accuracy
   - Phase 1 Binary Classification: 91%
   - Structured Questions (Phase 1): 86%
   - Multi-class Classification (Phase 2): 82%
 ---
 ## Technologies Used
 - **Programming Languages:** Python, HTML
 - **Machine Learning Models:** Logistic Regression, XGBoost , UCB(Upper Confidence Bound)